ivanov-gv/zpcg/README.md

 Initializer: `cmd/tg-init`
 Server: `cmd/tg-server`

-The bot waits for HTTP requests from Telegram, handles and sends messages to users.
+The bot waits for HTTP requests from Telegram, handles, and sends messages to users.
 It runs on the Google Cloud Run platform, invokes on every request (i.e. is not running all time long) which makes it cost-effective.